bibanon/bibanon/Stories/Tramp-Anon/Tramp-Anon.md

 [[images.jpeg|float]]

-'''Tramp anon''' !!0JNSPD3l2CJ is a an anon who is thrown out into homelessness, barely managing to survive the cold and hungry nights, but manages to scrape his way back to subsistence with a bit of survival will and the help of an immigrant girl sympathetic to his situation.
+**Tramp anon** !!0JNSPD3l2CJ is a an anon who is thrown out into homelessness, barely managing to survive the cold and hungry nights, but manages to scrape his way back to subsistence with a bit of survival will and the help of an immigrant girl sympathetic to his situation.

 It is a famous story around [[4chan]], and caused a massive reaction from /g/ when it was posted, either touched with feeling or superficially angered.
 In any case, it's a long story, but read it and you'll understand why it's still popular to this day.